emqx/cloud-docs/en_US/rule_engine/rule_engine_bridge_pulsar.md

 # Bridge device data to Pulsar using the Data Integrations

 ::: warning Note
-This feature is not available in Standard Plan
+This feature is available in Professional Plan.
 :::

 In this article, we will simulate the temperature and humidity data, and report these data to EMQX Cloud via the MQTT protocol, and then we will use EMQX Cloud Data Integrations to bridge the data to Pulsar.